2018 Review of UK Parliament Constituencies

 On 17 October 2017 we published our revised proposals for a 8 week consultation period, until 11 December 2017.

-The Review was carried out simultaneously for the whole of the UK by the four parliamentary Boundary Commissions, and will result in the number of constituencies for the UK being 600.
+The Review was carried out simultaneously for the whole of the UK by the four parliamentary Boundary Commissions, and would result in the number of constituencies for the UK being 600.

-Rules allocate Scotland 53 constituencies out of 600 across the UK, 6 fewer than at present.
+Rules allocated Scotland 53 constituencies out of 600 across the UK, 6 fewer than at the start of the review.

 The Parliamentary Constituencies Act 2020 removed the duty on the UK Government to implement the 2018 boundary review recommendations thus ending the review.